On cover times for 2D lattices: Random walk on 2D torus

 At this point, an application of Markov's inequality completes the proof. \end{proof}

 Thanks to the coupling, it suffices to study the covering for random walk $(\tilde{S}_r)$ in order to understand the cover time for $(S_r)$.
 In what follows, we will focus on the random walk $(\tilde{S}_r)$.
 For easiness of notation, we drop the tilde symbol except for the underlying graph $\tilde{A}$ (to remind us which graph we are working on in case of ambiguity).
-One of the purposes to identify $\mathcal{C}_{n_{2\kappa}}$ is to give better concentration for the inverse local time, as incorporated in the next lemma. \begin{lemma} For $t>0$, define $\tau(t)$ as in \eqref{eq:inverselt} to be the inverse local time for the random walk on $\tilde{A}$.
-Then, for any $\lambda > 0$
+One of the purposes to identify $\mathcal{C}_{n_{2\kappa}}$ is to give better concentration for the inverse local time, for which we first prove the next preparation lemma. \begin{lemma} Let $G_{\cdot}(\cdot, \cdot)$ be the Green function of random walk on $\mathbb{Z}^2$.
+For $x , y \in A$,